Updated January 2023

 One of the first choices you will need to make is if you want a full foot or open heel fin.
 Learn about the pros and cons of each below, and what we use.

-A full foot fin wraps almost completely around a bare foot (see picture at right of some of our fins).
+A full foot fin wraps almost completely around a bare foot.
 Generally you do not wear any footwear with this type of fin, although a thin lycra sock can be worn to help prevent rub spots.

 Benefits of Full Foot Snorkeling Fins

 The reason why we have used these for over 15 years, and continue to, is because they are comfortable, fairly compact in our luggage, and lightweight.
 The weight factor is good for the luggage, but we also believe it is an energy saver in the water.
 Kicking with heavy fins on is like hiking with heavy boots versus tennis shoes.
 The weight adds up on a long snorkel.
 Full foot fins are more hydrodynamic, making them easier to move through the water and therefore more efficient.